dvla/block-repeater/README.md

   end
 ```
 ### Non predefined condition methods
-Very simple conditions can be checked without using a block.
+Very simple conditions can be utilised without using a block.
 This expects either one or two method names which will be called against the result of repeating the main block.
-The correct format is `until_<method name>` or `until_<method name>_becomes_<method name>`.
+The required format is `until_<method name>` or `until_<method name>_becomes_<method name>`.

 ```ruby
   repeat{ a_method_which_returns_a_number }.until_positive?